entropy-z/entropy-z.github.io/_posts/2024-03-09-apc-injection.md

 3. Utilize [QueueUserAPC](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-queueuserapc) to enqueue your payload.

 # Conclusion
 The advantages, disadvantages, and methods of executing an evasive APC injection were explained.
 A reader with a certain level of programming and Windows knowledge will be able to apply the techniques properly explained without much difficulty, even though it is a theoretical article.
-However, I leave here an example of a repository on my GitHub called [Early_Bird_Injection](https://github.com/Entropy-z/Early_Bird_Injection) with first implementation.

 Certainly, this raw technique as it stands may still be detected by some solutions through API Hooking.
 There are other functionalities to add, such as anti-analysis mechanisms and bypassing ``API Hooking``, for example, ``NTDLL Unhooking`` and ``Syscalls``.
 These will be two topics for future articles in this journal.
 Any questions or suggestions, feel free to contact me.
 Until the next article! 🙃